martindevans/HandySerialization/readme.md

 }
 ```

-## Delete Sequences
+## Delta Sequences

 This is a special purpose sequence encoder (currently `double` only) which stores the change in value from one to the next, this can be very small (e.g. 30% of the size) for appropriate sequences.

-The "order" of the predictor can be selected, e.g. writing out the delta of the delta of the delta (3rd order).
+The "order" of the predictor can be selected, e.g. writing out the delta of the delta of the delta would be a 3rd order predictor.
+Selecting an order which is too small will result in a _slightly_ larger encoding than possible, selecting an order which is too large will explode into a _much_ larger encoding than necessary.

 ## Lossy Encodings